onzfonz/comp227/src/content/8/en/part8c.md

 export default toNewDiaryEntry;
 ```

-[unknown](https://www.typescriptlang.org/docs/handbook/2/functions.html#unknown) is the ideal type for our kind of situation of input validation,
+[**unknown**](https://www.typescriptlang.org/docs/handbook/2/functions.html#unknown) is the ideal type for our kind of situation of input validation,
 since we don't yet need to define the type to match `any` type, but can first verify the type and then confirm the expected type.
 With the use of `unknown`, we also don't need to worry about the `@typescript-eslint/no-explicit-any` ESlint rule, since we are not using `any`.
-However, we might still need to use `any` in some cases where we are not yet sure about the type
+However, we may still need to use `any` when:

+- we are not yet sure about the type and
-and need to access properties of an `any` object to validate or type-check the property values themselves.
+- we need to access properties of an `any` object to validate or type-check the property values themselves.

-#### A sidenote from the editor
+> #### A sidenote about reducing the number of errors while generating code
 >
-> *If you are like me and hate having code in a broken state for a long time due to incomplete typing, you could start "faking" the function:*
+> *If you are like me and hate having code in a broken state for a long time due to incomplete typing, you could start **faking** the function:*
 >
 >
 >```js
 >const toNewDiaryEntry = (object: unknown): NewDiaryEntry => {
 >
->  console.log(object); // now object is no more unused
+>  console.log(object); // no more unused object error
 >  const newEntry: NewDiaryEntry = {
 >    weather: 'cloudy', // fake the return value
 >    visibility: 'great',